-- CMIC_SZSEG (default value: 4): the size of the segment.
+- CMIC\SZSEG (default value: 4): the size of the segment.
 This default value may be manually changed.
 [Segments are square boxes in the satellite projection, whose size is expressed as the number of default horizontal resolution pixels (3km at nadir for MSG) of one edge of the square box.
 The size of the processed regions must be a multiple of the segment size.
 All the solar and satellite angles, the NWP model forecast values, the cloud simulations, the atlas values will be derived over all the processed regions at the horizontal resolution of the segment.
 Note also that the land/sea atlas will be available at the full default horizontal resolution, allowing the identification of the surface type (land or sea) of all default horizontal resolution pixels, whatever the segment size.
-The quality is not very much dependent on the segment size (if lower than 16)] - IS_ALREADY_RECALIBRATED (default value: FALSE): this flag defines whether satellite data input by the user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients.
+The quality is not very much dependent on the segment size (if lower than 16)] - IS\ALREADY\RECALIBRATED (default value: FALSE): this flag defines whether satellite data input by the user are already recalibrated with post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients.
 [For nearly all users, it should remain set to FALSE (defaut value).
-If set to TRUE (for example, CM-SAF may use this option), the CMIC does not perform its own recalibration of solar channels]. - NP_OMP_CMIC_THREAD (default value: -1): The CMIC is parallelized using openMP standard.
-If set to a strictly positive integer value, NB_OMP_CMIC_THREAD corresponds to the number of threads used by CMIC.
-If NB_OMP_CMIC_THREAD is set to a negative value, the number if threads used by CMIC will be monitored by the OMP_NUM_THREADS environment variable set at NWCSAF SW level.
+If set to TRUE (for example, CM-SAF may use this option), the CMIC does not perform its own recalibration of solar channels]. - NWP\ANALYSIS: flag allowing the use of NWP analysis.